 Life Theme Application

-Allow me to share these life themes with some detail and to attempt to provide application points.
-Use them as motivation for considering your own life themes, whether or not they exist and if you want to adopt any new ones or simply modify the ones you have.
+My hope is that these life themes will motivate you to consider your own life themes, whether or not they exist and if you want to adopt any new ones or simply modify the ones you have.
 Do you have a system in place that helps you live out God’s word in your life?

 1.)
 Focus determines reality.

 No area of life escapes this truth.
 Where we choose to focus determines the reality of our lives.
-And, we all get to choose that focus — the place where thoughts dwell and motivations begin.
-No matter the circumstances, we can always decide to focus on progress over perfection, blessings over trials and protection over limits.
+We all get to choose that focus — the place where thoughts dwell and motivations begin.
+No matter the circumstances, we can always decide to focus on progress over perfection, blessings over trials, and protection over limits.

 2.)
 Refuse to quit.

-I wanted to quit in other areas many times too.
+I wanted to quit in other areas many times, too.
 When a loved one broke trust to a point I thought beyond repair, I verbally said, “I give up.”
 Multiple times.
-But, I didn’t follow through.
+I didn’t follow through, though.
 I kept moving.
 Backwards then nothing for a while, then finally progress with still lots of back and forth.
 Not the same as before, but I’m finally glad I didn’t follow through on what my feelings directed me toward far too many times.

 Perseverance becomes more natural when fueled by obedience to God’s will.
 Quitting ceases to exist as an option.
 I wear reminders of these truths daily.
 Literally, my necklace has two charms: “Persevere.”
 “Never give up.”
 Living this has kept me alive more than once, and it’s kept relationships alive too.
 It overrides feelings and gets me through the afternoon slumps that even now taunt me toward the couch.